hamza-shamas/demo-project/readme.md

 This is now being tested by editing code on GIT------HUB

-Thisis new Line of Code
+This is a new Line of Code